Inside Facebook, Twitter and Google’s AI battle over your social lives

 The company also relies on AI to automatically tell if an account is fake based on how many accounts are on one device, as well as its activities after it's created.
 Facebook's AI will label an account as a bot if it signs up and is able to send more than 100 friend requests within a minute, he said.

-It also knows how many different accounts are on one device.
+It knows, too, how many different accounts are on one device.
 The majority of the time, Lee said, fraudsters will have multiple bot accounts on one device.
 Normally, people have one Facebook account on multiple devices.

-Facebook is also relying on AI to stop fake news, a problem that often occurred because of its own algorithm.
+Facebook is relying on AI to stop fake news as well, responding to a problem often stirred up by its own algorithms.

 In March, the social network said it was expanding its fact-checking program to include images and videos after a flurry of propaganda started coming from memes instead of hoax articles.
 The fact-checkers work in partnership with news organizations like AFP (Agence France-Presse) and the Associated Press.

 Those fact-checking tools are employing the AI of AdVerif.ai, according to founder Or Levi.
-It finds flagged images, and does a reverse image look-up to see where else it's been posted, and if it's been altered to show something different.
-In the past, Facebook has caught a fake image of an NFL player burning the American flag.
-AdVerif.ai's process would have seen that image, reverse searched its origins, and been able to tell fact-checkers that it was edited.
+It finds flagged images and does a reverse image lookup to see where else it's been posted, and if it's been altered to show something different.
+In the past, for instance, Facebook has caught a fake image of an NFL player burning the American flag.
+AdVerif.ai's process would have seen that image, reverse-searched its origins and been able to tell fact-checkers that it was edited.

 "We're looking at hundreds to thousands of pictures a day," Levi said.
 "We find the original image and basically identify you have manipulation."